ilios/user-guide/admin/add-learners-to-cohort.md

 ## Upload Multiple Users

-It is also possible to perform a bulk upload operation for students (learners) to be added to Ilios.
+It is also possible to perform a bulk upload operation for students (learners) or non-learners to be added to Ilios.
 This is only available if your institution is not using a directory to populate Ilios with new learners.

 ### Click to Start